wpilibsuite/sphinxext-opengraph/README.md

 ### Arbitrary Tags
 Additionally, you can use field lists to add any arbitrary OpenGraph tag not supported by the extension.
 The syntax for arbitrary tags is the same with `:og:tag: content`.
 For Example:

-Note: Relative file paths are ***not*** currently supported for images, videos and audio when using field lists.

 ```rst
 :og:video: http://example.org/video.mp4

 Page contents
 =============
 ```

+[^1]: Note: Relative file paths for images are currently converted to be relative to the root of the website as defined by `ogp_site_name` ***not*** the source reStructuredText file.
+Additionally, relative file paths for videos and audio are currently **not** supported please use an absolute path instead.